 Notes: This figure plots the effects of the camps on five families of outcomes.
 Each coefficient plot summarizes a separate regression of the outcome on (i) an indicator for assignment to either of the two camps, (ii) randomization strata, and (iii) where available, a baseline measure of the outcome variable.
 Each index is the unweighted average of all components within a family of outcomes.
-Each component is a z-score, centered and standardized using the variable's control-group mean and standard deviation.
+Each component is a z-score, centred and standardized using the variable's control-group mean and standard deviation.
 We include the pre-registered components with clear directional predictions (see Appendix C.3 for full details along with explanations for minor deviations from the pre-registration).
-All components are from the six-week endline survey, and their definitions are provided in Section 3.3.
+All components are from the 6-week endline survey, and their definitions are provided in Section 3.3.
 95% confidence intervals are based on robust standard errors.
 Outcomes marked with stars are incentivized.
-N is 401 for outcome families A, C, D, and E, 400 for outcome B.ii, and 380 for outcome B.iii.
-Coefficient magnitudes and statistical significance for the treatment indicator are displayed on the left-hand side of the plot: \p<0.1; \\p<0.05; \\\p<0.01.
+N is 401 for outcome B.ii, and 380 for outcome B.iii.
+Coefficient magnitudes and statistical significance for the treatment indicator are displayed on the left-hand side of the plot: \ p < 0.1; \\ p < 0.05; \\\ p < 0.01.
 Full tabulated results are displayed in Appendix Table S6.